marekdetko/core/README.md

 GuideGuide is a guide management plugin designed to easy to embed in multiple applications.
 GuideGuide Core is a [Bower](http://bower.io/) package of scripts, styles, and markup that controls GuideGuide's UI and API.

+**GuideGuide is currently under development and is undocumented.
+I will not be offering development support until GuideGuide officially ships, at which time I will remove this notice**

+**GuideGuide is a project by which I experiment and learn about development practices.
+The code can be ugly at times.
+If I'm not following some sort of best practice that you think I should be, I'll happily accept pull requests improving the code/performance, assuming I agree that it is an improvement.
+For example, the codebase is currently an awkward mix of sync and async.
+I know it's gross and I hope to refactor it at some point :)**

+**GuideGuide is open source to help improve the codebase.
+Once GuideGuide 3 has shipped, I will do my best to follow best practices for semver support and releases, but I make no promises**.

 ## Setup

 ### OSX